freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.Experiment.md

 ## Experiment.RemoveLocator(string) Method

-The method which removes the `Locator` object with the given id from `locatorDict` collection.
+This method removes the `Locator` object with the given id from `locatorDict` collection.

 ```csharp
 public void RemoveLocator(string locId);